|Adjustments||Not Seasonally Adjusted|

 Concurrent with dissemination of results for January 2016, the CCSI was revised back to June 2015, with this explanation: "The previously published CCSI time series have been revised by extension of the standardization interval (from 2003~2014 to 2003~2015)."

 Each monthly press release contains a full methodology.
-Note: Because the metadata pages as the Bank of Korea lack direct URLs, we have provided breadcrumbs instead.
+Note: Because the metadata pages as the Bank of Korea do not provide deeplinks, we have instead provided breadcrumbs.